Fetal dystocia may occur when the fetus is

 The woman’s thighs are hyperflexed to widen the pelvic outlet (McRoberts maneuver), and suprapubic pressure is applied to rotate and dislodge the anterior shoulder.
 Fundal pressure is avoided because it may worsen the condition or cause uterine rupture.

-The obstetrician inserts a hand into the posterior vagina and presses the posterior shoulder to rotate the fetus in whichever direction is easier (Wood screw maneuver).
+The obstetrician inserts a hand into the posterior vagina and presses the posterior or anterior shoulder to rotate the fetus in whichever direction is easier (Wood screw maneuver or Rubin maneuver).

 The obstetrician inserts a hand, flexes the posterior elbow, and sweeps the arm and hand across the fetal chest to deliver the infant’s entire posterior arm.